DeekshithShetty/electron-webpack-boilerplate/README.md

 # Run and Debug
 ## Via VS Code (Recommended)
 Go to the Debug view, select the `Electron: All`, which will connect VS Code to the both Main and Renderer process.
 You can configure the `preLaunchTask` in `launch.json` to point to appropriate build environment.
 By default it points to dev environment running in watch mode.
+You can specify the config environment using `--env` in the npm scripts.

 1. Set breakpoints in [main.js](./app/main.js) (Main process) to debug.
 2. Set breakpoints in Google Chrome DevTools for the renderer process code.
 Reload the page in Electron app window (`Ctrl+R` (Windows) / `CMD+R` (Mac) or `Development -> Reload`) to debug.
 (Note: If you want to debug the renderer process code in VS Code, comment the line `mainWindow.openDevTools()` in [main.js](./app/main.js) and then set breakpoints for the renderer code in the editor)